balashiva0011/introduction-to-sql-using-google-bigquery/README.md

 # introduction-to-sql-using-google-bigquery
-This is the repository for the LinkedIn Learning course `Introduction to SQL Using Google BigQuery`.
+This is the repository for the coursera Learning course `Introduction to SQL Using Google BigQuery`.